ProgrammingHero1/Used-products-resale-market-Assignment/task_description.md

 # Used Products Resale Market

-Your website has to be related to selling used (second-hand products) with the ability to advertise a product.Some examples are **Buy-sell** second-hand furniture/vehicles (car, bike, truck, bus) / books/cooking utensils / mobile phones(including headphones, chargers, power banks, etc.) / laptops (and laptop parts) / watches/exercise equipment /camera, etc. Remember, you will have to **choose only one category**.
-For instance, if your website advertises second-hand furniture, then it **cannot** sell any other products, such as mobile phones, instruments, etc., other than furniture.
+Your website has to be related to selling used (second-hand products) with the ability to advertise a product.Some examples are **Buy-sell** second-hand furniture, car, bike, truck, bus, books, cooking utensils, mobile phones, headphones, laptops, laptop parts, watches, TV, exercise equipment, camera, clothes, music instruments, Fridge, A/C, etc. Remember, you will have to **choose only one types of product**.
+For instance, if you select furniture, then you **cannot** sell any other products, such as mobile phones, instruments, etc., other than furniture.

 1. **IMPORTANT:** Make sure your design is **unique**.
 Your code and design must not match any of the **projects implemented in our course**.
 You must not copy your **previous assignments** or any **practice project** displayed in the course or in our **conceptual sessions**.
 Failing to satisfy any of the above conditions will cost you a significant mark or even 0.